 - It is perfect for a dispersed and clustered environment if you want to get it.

 - Initially, Docker was developed for use in Linux environments.
-Clients for Windows and macOS emerged from now on, but their nature is still based on LXC (Linux Containers).
+Clients for Windows and macOS have since emerged, but their nature is still based on LXC (Linux Containers).

 - The learning curve can be somewhat complicated and demanding at first, but in the long run, it is a time that ends up being amortized with the savings in rework and set-up times for each deployment in the different environments.